 I did not end up finishing the Masters in Nutrition that I set out to do.
 Moving to Charlottesville and opening the bakery took priority over staying in Charlotte for another year to get a masters.
 The classes that I had remaining were all research, stats and a thesis, and I just didn’t think they would add much to my career.
 Plus I knew I’d be working for myself, and as I like to say, myself does not require a masters degree to hire myself : ) It would have been nice to finish, but, to the disappointment of my mother, I don’t think spending thousands more dollars would have been worth it.

 To prepare for the RD exam, we took the Jean Inman course during our internship.
 I came away with a binder of notes.
 And reading notes is not how I learn material!
 I’m a flash card girl, and I knew I needed flashcards to sort out what I knew and what I didn’t know.
-I bought a set of RD In A Flash cards (which look like the site is now down?) from a friend and got to studying.
+I bought a set of RD In A Flash cards from a friend and got to studying.
 I worked through all 500 or so cards a little bit each week, but I wouldn’t say I studied that hard.
-I felt I had a really good foundation and just needed to memorize some of those tricky numbers, formulas and rules in each of the topics.
 As the time got closer to take the test, I picked up my studying a little bit, but I didn’t give it more than a few hours each week.

 The day before the test…I was at a blog conference!
-I went to BlogHer and had a few days in Hillsborough before I flew out again to attend the Healthy Living Summit.
-Since the RD exam wasn’t offered in Charlottesville, I decided to take it at a testing center in Greensboro.
+The BlogHer Conference ended and I had a few days in Hillsborough before I flew out again to attend the Healthy Living Summit.
+Since the RD exam wasn’t offered in Charlottesville, I took the test in Greensboro.
 I studied all day the day before and then the big day was here.
 I kept it a secret from KERF just in case I didn’t pass!

 The exam wasn’t hard, but it wasn’t easy either.
 I felt like I was pulling the answers out of a single lecture from a single course a year ago!
 But somehow, the answers came naturally.
 The test felt really random to me – meaning the questions that kept popping up in the study materials that I had spent hours memorizing weren’t there, but a bunch of really odd questions were.
 That doesn’t mean they were hard questions – they were just unexpected.
 I was really nervous during the test, but all of a sudden: